hrr47-fec8-webber/carousel-service/README.md

 ### Running The Module

 Make sure all dependencies are installed.
-In the db config file, ensure correct username and password for your mySQL.
-Then, once your mySQL server is up and running, run the carousel.sql file to implement schema for table images.
+In the db config file, ensure correct username and password for your MySQL.
+Then, once your MySQL server is up and running, run the carousel.sql file to implement schema for table images.
 Then, from the command line, run the following:

 ```sh
 npm run seed